aguirre/liri-node-app/README.md

 node liri.js
 ```

-### This will show the LIRI Bot Menu in your terminal.
+### This will show LIRI Bot's Menu in your terminal.

 <br>

 ## Spotify API Lookup

 ```
-node liri.js spotify-this-song "song name here"
+node liri.js spotify-this-song "song name"
 ```

 This will search the Spotify API and show the following information about the song in your terminal: